-Issues in Democratic Consolidation The New South American Democracies in Comparative Perspective Edited by Scott Mainwaring, J.
+Issues in Democratic Consolidation.
+The New South American Democracies in Comparative Perspective Edited by Scott Mainwaring, J.

 “While much has been written of late on the issue of democratization, the approach here has two advantages over many of its competitors.
-Shaping the Political Arena Critical Junctures, the Labor Movement, and Regime Dynamics in Latin America Ruth Berins Collier and David Collier From the Helen Kellogg Institute for International Studies 1993 winner of the APSA Comparative Politics Section’s “Best Book Award” “This book is a disciplined, paired comparison of the eight Latin American countries with the longest history of urban commercial and industrial development—Brazil and Chile, Mexico and Venezuela, Uruguay and Columbia, Argentina and Peru. . . .
+Shaping the Political Arena.
+Critical Junctures, the Labor Movement, and Regime Dynamics in Latin America Ruth Berins Collier and David Collier From the Helen Kellogg Institute for International Studies 1993 winner of the APSA Comparative Politics Section’s “Best Book Award” “This book is a disciplined, paired comparison of the eight Latin American countries with the longest history of urban commercial and industrial development—Brazil and Chile, Mexico and Venezuela, Uruguay and Columbia, Argentina and Peru. . . .

-Overall, a path-breaking volume.” — Foreign Affairs

-Poverty and Inequality in Latin America Issues and New Challenges Edited by Víctor E.
+Overall, a path-breaking volume.” — Foreign Affairs.
+Poverty and Inequality in Latin America.
+Issues and New Challenges Edited by Víctor E.

 Although aimed at college students, these texts provide a first-rate reference tool for policymakers and journalists needing quick access to original sources and pithy quotations.
 Aided by a good index and thoughtful introductions, the volume provides a superior guide to the evolution of U.S. attitudes toward the region while including influential Latin American voices.